 This Quick Start Guide explains all the basics of this Asset!
 Please read this Guide before using the VRGK!
 For more advanced Information, please look into the other Pages of the Documentation.

-Please contact me through Discord if you are missing any Information in any Pages of this Documentation!
+⬅ Please use the navigation menu on the left to go through documentation pages!
+Contact me through Discord if you are missing any Information in any Pages of this Documentation!
+Otherwise I can't improve it!

 If you are new to VR Development with the Unreal Engine, then make sure to check out the official Documentation before continuing: